SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Experiments

 \subsection{Comparison in Transferability}

-In this section, we evaluate the transferability of SEGA in comparison with SOTA attack methods.
+In this section, we evaluate the transferability of SEGA in comparison with SOTA attack methods on the CLIVE dataset and KonIQ-10k datasets.
 Transferability is assessed using five metrics calculated between predicted scores before and after attacks: Mean Absolute Error (MAE), R robustness~\cite{2022_NIPS_Zhang_PAttack}, Spearman Rank Order Correlation Coefficient (SROCC), Pearson's Linear Correlation Coefficient (PLCC), and Kendall's Rank-Order Correlation Coefficient (KROCC).
 Higher MAE and lower values for the other metrics indicate better transferability.
-The main results are shown in Table~\ref{tab:main_result}.
+The main results are shown in Table~\ref{tab:main_result_clive} and Table~\ref{tab:main_result_koniq}.

-As shown in the table, SEGA outperforms other methods across nearly all metrics and target models, particularly in SROCC, PLCC, and KROCC.
+\textbf{Under the best strategy evaluation,} as shown in Table~\ref{tab:main_result_clive}, SEGA outperforms other methods across nearly all metrics and target models on the CLIVE dataset, particularly in SROCC, PLCC, and KROCC.
 In every case, SEGA achieves the lowest SROCC after attacks, indicating its superior ability to disrupt prediction consistency compared to other methods.
 For instance, when attacking DBCNN, SEGA achieves an SROCC of 0.56, whereas the second-best method (OUAP) achieves only around 0.75.
 In contrast, the other methods exhibit weak attack performance across most metrics.
-When attacking DBCNN, the MAE values for compared methods except OUAP are all below 10, and their SROCC values remain above 0.85, highlighting their poor transferability from source models to the target model.
+When attacking DBCNN, the MAE values for the compared methods except OUAP are all below 10, and their SROCC values remain above 0.85, highlighting their poor transferability from source models to the target model.
 When the target model is LinearityIQA or LIQE, SEGA achieves the best attack performance in terms of both MAE and R robustness, demonstrating its strong capability to manipulate prediction accuracy.

+As shown in Table~\ref{tab:main_result_koniq}, SEGA consistently achieves either the best or second-best performance across most evaluation settings.
+For example, when attacking the DBCNN model, SEGA reduces the SROCC to 0.584 and the PLCC to 0.606, significantly lower than the best-performing baseline (FGSM: SROCC 0.737, PLCC 0.747).
+In addition, SEGA attains an MAE of 14.111, notably surpassing all compared methods (e.g., OUAP: 7.281), indicating a substantially greater deviation from the original predictions and thus stronger transferability.

-There are some exceptions in Table~\ref{tab:main_result} where SEGA does not outperform existing methods, particularly in comparisons with OUAP.
+While SEGA generally achieves strong performance across both tables, there are a few exceptions where it does not outperform existing methods, particularly when compared to OUAP in certain scenarios.
 We attribute this to the relatively noticeable perturbations produced by OUAP, as discussed in the next section.
 Additionally, while SEGA’s perturbation filtering enhances imperceptibility by removing certain noise, it may slightly reduce attack effectiveness.